sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/aws-ami.md

      - Default HTTPS rule: port range 443, source 0.0.0.0/0, ::/0
      - Default SSH rule: port range 22, source 0.0.0.0/0, ::/0
 5. **Configure storage**:
-   - Root Volume: 50GB/gp2
+   - Root Volume: 50GB
+   - EBS Volume: 500GB
+     - Please update your volume size accordingly
-   - EBS Volume: 500GB/gp3 (20% more than the total size of all your repositories)
+     - The volume size should be at least 25-50% more than the total size of all your repositories
 6. Click **Launch instance** to launch

 Your Sourcegraph instance should be ready in the next few minutes.